NiLaScience/Vibecoding-Sidequest-Starterpack/guides/learning_guide.md

 The repo you just cloned is **not** a linear tutorial.
 It is a *toolbox* plus five progressively harder projects that push you to orchestrate AI coding agents, ship real software, and reflect on what you learn.

 This learning approach allows you to build proofs of competence, rather than collecting credentials.
 By deploying the software you will be building, documenting your learning, and sharing your journey and developing expertise online, you will create an extensive portfolio.
-This can be used to impress potential employers and build confidence in your ability to complete full projects, which might even lead to founding your own startup.
+This can be used to impress potential employers and build confidence in your ability to complete full projects, which might even lead to founding your own startup, but at least gaining some visibility in the community.

 This guide shows you **how to work inside the vibecoding sandbox** of proven tools, frameworks, and workflows, so you can squeeze the most learning‑per‑hour out of every stumble, refactor and deploy.